-We now briefly describe several extensions of our general framework. \paragraph{Additive versus multiplicative bounds.} In each of our results above, the reduction in coverage is additive---that is, the probability $\mathbb{P}\{Y_{n+1}\not\in\Ch_n(X_{n+1})\}$ has the form $\alpha + ...$ or $2\alpha + ...$, where the additional term reflects the extent to which the exchangeability assumption is violated (as measured by total variation distance).
+In our theoretical results above, the reduction in coverage is additive---that is, the probability \smash{$\mathbb{P}\{Y_{n+1}\not\in\Ch_n(X_{n+1})\}$} has the form $\alpha + \Delta$, where the term $\Delta$ reflects the extent to which the exchangeability assumption is violated (as measured by total variation distance).
 If the target non-coverage level $\alpha$ is extremely low, then this additive bound may represent a substantial increase in the probability of error.
 In Appendix~\ref{app:multiplicative_bound}, we give an alternative bound under a Huber contamination model, which is multiplicative rather than additive, but holds only for the symmetric algorithm case.